 Instance on Points Node

 The Instance on Points node adds a reference to a geometry to each of the points present in the input geometry.
-Instances are a fast way to add the same geometry to a scene many times without duplicating the geometry.
+Instances are a fast way to add the same geometry to a scene many times without duplicating the underlying data.
 The node works on any geometry type with a Point domain, including meshes, point clouds, and curve control points.

 The Make Instances Real operator can be used to create objects from instances generated with this node.